-Being an early adopter — and needing a newer helmet this year anyway (my five-year-old Shoei RF1200 was looking a little rough around the edges), I bit the bullet.
+Being a somewhat early adopter — and needing a newer helmet this year anyway (my five-year-old Shoei RF1200 was looking a little rough around the edges), I bit the bullet.
 After all, Forcite is an Australian company, and I’m an Australian person.
 Represent!

 While everyone ummed and ahhed about riding in the rain, the heat, or the traffic, I plonked on my helmet, hooked up the apps, upgraded my phone (see below), and went off on a few rides.